 But that was twenty-five years ago.
 The guy in your memories, and in the memories of your Green Valley classmates, doesn’t exist anymore.
 The fit body has been replaced by a beer gut.
 The guy that could run 100 yards in 11 seconds can barely walk to his car in the morning without getting out of breath.
 The screams of fans have been replaced by the screams of kids (and a wife).
 The guy that could charm everybody in 1992 regularly gets yelled at by angry customers at his job at the local cable company call center.

-Fortunately, you can face the feelings head on, and create a new “you” that can effectively combat that crisis.
+Fortunately, you can face the feelings head on, and create a new “you” that can effectively combat that crisis, and even return you to some of the great feelings you had when you were younger.
 Below are five tips that work.

 You can be excellent at anything really.
-You can start a business, learn racquetball, run a 5k, write a book, start a rock band, etc. While you may not regain the same type of excellence you used to have, you can become (and show off) your excellence at something new.
+You can start a business, learn racquetball, run a 5k, write a book, start a rock band, etc. While you may not regain the same type of excellence you used to have, you can become excellent at something new.
 I find that as I get older, I get better at most things, and you will find that as well.

 Think Young, But Not Immature